Hundreds of Gannett journalists walk out - The Boston Globe

 The merged company, which took the Gannett name, owns USA Today and more than 200 daily newspapers in 43 states, though it has closed dozens of publications since the 2019 deal.

 Like many other publishers of local news, Gannett has struggled with declining revenue from advertising and print circulation.
 The debt load from its merger with GateHouse has also weighed on the company.
-Gannett said in its first-quarter earnings this year that it had $1.2 billion in outstanding debt.
+When reporting its first-quarter earnings this year, Gannett said it had $1.2 billion in outstanding debt.

 It has tried to service the debt with a string of widespread cost-cutting measures in the past year, including laying off about 6 percent of its roughly 3,440-person media division in December.
-According to securities filings, Gannett’s work force has almost halved since November 2019.
+According to securities filings, Gannett’s workforce has been almost halved since November 2019.

 Advertisement